corsairmarks/combined_silfae_revisited/mod/README.md

     * Animated Silicoid Portraits: Revisited at 2.1.0
 * 3.0.0 Update all merged mods for Stellaris version 3.2.2 "Herbert"
 * 3.0.1 Update merged mod Animated Holosphere Portraits: Revisited at 3.0.1
+* 3.0.2 Update merged mods with added diplomacy rooms - the files need to load before the built-in file in order to not overwrite built-in diplomacy room selection
+    * Animated Hidden Eye Portraits: Revisited at 2.0.2
+    * Animated Hollow Portraits: Revisited at 3.0.1
+    * Animated Octee-lan Portraits: Revisited at 3.1.1
+    * Animated Quarian Portraits: Revisited at 3.0.1
+    * Animated Shark Portraits: Revisited at 2.0.1